-Of course the most important thing about garage organisation is maintaining said organisation.
-It’s a good idea to organise it regularly.
-How often depends on you alone, whether it’s every month or every week, but maintenance is key.
+Of course, the most important thing about garage organisation is maintaining said organisation.
+It’s a good idea to organise it and wash your garage door regularly.
+How often depends on you alone, whether every month or every week, but maintenance is key.
 The more often you organise this space, the less time it will take each time.

 We also recommend doing a complete reorganisation once or twice a year.
-This doesn’t mean completely changing everything but rather going through the steps of this article – where necessary or applicable – to ensure you garage is clutter free and optimised.
+This doesn’t mean completely changing everything but instead going through the steps of this article – where necessary or applicable – to ensure your garage is clutter-free and optimised.